 - Use a cookie scoop to ball up the dough.
 Then use your hands to smooth and form an inch-sized cookie dough ball.

 - On a small plate or bowl, mix together cinnamon and sugar.
 Then roll the dough ball around covering it generously in cinnamon sugar.
 Place completed dough balls on baking sheet, about an inch to an inch and a half apart.
 On a standard-size baking sheet, you'll place 12 total.

 - Use your hand to gently press down the dough and flatten the ball.
 Bake for 8-10 minutes until cookies bounce back when you gently touch the tops.

 - Allow cookies to cool on wire rack for 10 minutes.
 Then use a spatula to move them to a wire cooling rack to finish cooling.

-Yes, you really do.
-This batter is really soft when it’s mixed together and would be pretty impossible to work with at that consistency.
+The batter is really soft when it's mixed together and would be pretty impossible to work with at that consistency.
 Depending on where you live and what time of year it is, you may need to chill for less or more time.

 I've found that chilling the dough for a minimum of 2 hours really helps make it so easy to work with.

 Scientifically, you need to so that the fat in the cookies solidifies, which helps the cookies to not spread out too quickly when baking.
 In this case, it's also so that you can work with the dough easily.